inspec/inspec-aws/docs-chef-io/content/aws_organizations_member.md

 end
 ```

-**Ensure you are the top level account, with the right name and email associated.**
+Ensure you are the top level account, with the right name and email associated:

 ```ruby
 describe aws_organizations_member do